opencv/opencv/modules/imgproc/doc/motion_analysis_and_object_tracking.rst

 The functions ``accumulate*`` can be used, for example, to collect statistics of a scene background viewed by a still camera and for the further foreground-background segmentation.

 See Also:
-:cpp:func:`accumulateSquare`,
+:ocv:func:`accumulateSquare`,
-:cpp:func:`accumulateProduct`,
+:ocv:func:`accumulateProduct`,
-:cpp:func:`accumulateWeighted`
+:ocv:func:`accumulateWeighted`

 .. index:: accumulateSquare

 accumulateSquare
 --------------------
-.. cpp:function:: void accumulateSquare( InputArray src, InputOutputArray dst,  InputArray mask=noArray() )
+.. ocv:function:: void accumulateSquare( InputArray src, InputOutputArray dst,  InputArray mask=noArray() )

     Adds the square of a source image to the accumulator.